camunda/camunda-docs-manual/content/update/camunda-fox.md

 Before you can start with the migration from Camunda fox to Camunda BPM, we recommend that you [download](http://camunda.org/download) the pre-packaged distribution corresponding to your Camunda fox server.

-# Migrate your Process Application
+# Migrate Your Process Application

 To migrate your process application from Camunda fox to Camunda BPM, you need to follow these steps: